jsdelivr/globalping/README.md

 All registered jsDelivr users get an API key they can use to authenticate themselves and get higher limits

 - 200 measurements per hour

 #### GitHub Sponsors - Contribute to the development of the project

-By becoming a sponsor of jsDelivr you automatically help us sustain both the jsDelivr CDN and the Globalping platform.
+By becoming a sponsor of jsDelivr you help us sustain both the jsDelivr CDN and the Globalping platform.
 Your contributions will be used to help us continue the development of all projects under the [jsDelivr Organization](https://github.com/jsdelivr)

 You can do this by registering on jsdelivr.com and becoming a GitHub sponsor.
 We will then automatically upgrade your account to get a higher limit as defined in each of the available plans.

 #### Custom limits

-Contact us to discuss about getting a custom limit for your API key.
+Feel free to reach out if you need your API limit to be higher.
 We're more than happy to provide higher limits to researchers, non-profits and other open source projects.

 ## Development